 In general, students are expected to behave in a considerate and responsible manner, which respects the rights of the University and of any other person who may be affected by their actions.
 All University Villages tenants are expected to abide by the Student Conduct Code.
-In addition to the Student Conduct Code, UM Housing has outlined the following policies in our UV Tenant Manual for tenants living in and visiting University Villages.
+In addition to the Student Conduct Code, UM Housing has outlined the following policies in our University Villages Handbook for tenants living in and visiting University Villages.

 The University Villages Office reserves the right to develop other rules and regulations as necessary for the safety, care, and cleanliness of the premises, and for the security, comfort, and convenience of all occupants.
 Failure of the University Villages Office to enforce any of these policies and regulations shall not be construed as a waiver of terms.
 They shall remain in full force and effect.

 Alcohol & Drugs

 The University of Montana follows all state and federal statutes.
 In accordance with state law, students under the age of 21 cannot consume or possess alcohol.
 When both residents of the apartment are under the age of 21, neither they nor their guests/visitors may possess or consume alcohol.
 This includes shot glasses, alcohol decorations (trophy bottles), empty alcohol containers, etc.

 For rooms in which one roommate is 21 or older while the other roommate is not of legal drinking age, the resident who is of legal drinking age may not consume alcohol in his/her room.
 Rooms where both or all roommates are of legal drinking age may consume alcohol inside their room and must keep their behavior from being disruptive.
 No guests under the age of 21 may be present in the room while the of-age roommate/guests are consuming alcoholic beverages.